djpbadenhorst-m254/container-conversation/README.md

 ```

 ## RUN DOCKER IMAGE
-In order to deploy jitsu and its dependencies, you can consider the following repo:
+In order to deploy the conversation server and its dependencies, you can consider the following repo:
 https://github.com/moneyafrica/ansible-local-deploy

 ### PUSH DOCKER IMAGE